It always begins the way it ends

-This holds truer for the end of the regular periods and the beginning of the end of your regular periods – you know what I mean – Perimenopause, or should we just call it menopause?
-You are just the same person, who had regular periods, and is going through a transition.
-You are basically transitioning, not from an end to a beginning, but a phase of transition.
+This holds all the more true for the end of the regular periods and the beginning of the end of your regular periods – you know what I mean – Perimenopause, or should we just call it menopause.
+You are just the same person who had regular periods, and is going through a transition.
+You are basically transition not from an end to a beginning; but a phase of transition.

 Believe me it gets easier to look at it this way!
-Just as I found it easier to transition from 2018 to 2019 without the party hullabaloo; I slept through that one and woke up carrying on with the usual.
-It’s all a mindset, even when the hormones prefer to challenge you.
+Just as I found it easier to transition from 2018 to 2019 without the party hullabaloo.
+I slept through that one and woke up carrying on with the usual.
+It all a mind set, even when the hormones prefer to challenge you.

 So, another thing that remains a constant for me is menopause.
-It started in mid-2018, and on 1st January 2019, it’s still the same state.
-23.59 on the clock on 31st December 2018 did not bring an end to anything.
+It started in mid-2018, and on 1st January 2019, its still the same status.
+23.59 on the clock on the 31st December 2018 did not bring an end to anything.
 00.00 on the clock on 1st January 2018 did not bring a beginning to anything.
 It was, is and continues to be the same, with maybe a few alterations, as the year goes by.
-Alterations, shifts, changes, are all part of the continuum, with no endings and no beginnings.
+Alterations, shifts, changes, are all part of the continuum, with not endings and no beginnings.

 Everyday is a transition from the last to the next.
 Live it for what today is.

 The best resolution for the new year is to make a resolution, each day to transition from one-moment-to-the-next with smile.
 It all passes by without end and beginning.

 So, husband, every day in the calendar is just another day on the calendar.
 I think at least I just grew up, as you told me to in the last heated monologue you spat out at me.